 That is quite an indictment, that everybody has sinned.
 That means everybody requires reconciliation.
-We might add to this something that Isaiah wrote in the 59th chapter in verses 1 through 8.
+We might add to this something that Isaiah wrote in Isaiah 59:1-8.
 It is interesting that my Bible has as a title for this chapter, “National Corruption”.
 Of course, he is referring to sin.
 He says:

 Now this sounds like a God who is turned off.
 The kids are still in the house, but He is not listening anymore because the kids have been so rebellious to what He has said and laid down as the rules, that He simply is not listening anymore.
 He has hardened Himself to what His children are doing.
 Then He begins to give reasons why He will not hear any longer.

 Isaiah 59:3-8 For your hands are defiled with blood, and your fingers with iniquity; your lips have spoken lies, your tongue has muttered perverseness.
 None calls for justice, nor any pleads for truth.
 They trust in vanity, and speak lies.
 They conceive mischief and bring forth iniquity.
 They hatch cockatrice eggs, and weave the spider's web.
 He that eats of their eggs dies, and that which is crushed breaks out into a viper.
 Their webs shall not become garments, neither shall they cover themselves with their works; their works are works of iniquity, and the act of violence is in their hands.
 Their feet run to evil, and they make haste to shed innocent blood; their thoughts are thoughts of iniquity; wasting and destruction are in their paths.
 The way of peace they know not; and there is no judgment in their goings.
 They have made them crooked paths.
 Whosoever goes therein shall not know peace.